-Objective: Implement the 2045 Long Range Transportation Plan (LRTP) that provides goals, objectives, and performance measures, to guide all future transportation activities in the NATS area.
+Objective: Implement the 2045 Long Range Transportation Plan (LRTP) that provides goals, objectives, and performance measures, to guide all future transportation activities in the NATS MPO area.

-Procedures and Tasks: Staff will implement the Long Range Transportation Plan, monitor current and future projections of populations, household, and employment locations with MPO communities.
+Procedures and Tasks: The current Long-Range Transportation Plan, Principles in Motion 2045 was adopted in December 2018.
+Continuing activity in this work element will be made during FY 2022 for maintenance of the adopted document.
+Staff will monitor current and future projections of populations, household, and employment locations with MPO communities.
+Staff will coordinate with MDOT on the development of the state long range plan, Michigan Mobility 2045.

 Key objectives will be outreach efforts to continue to inform and educate the public and other stakeholders about the goals, strategies, projects, and programs in long range plan.
-Special attention will be placed upon the incorporation of transit, non-motorized and intercity rail planning.
+Special attention will be placed upon the incorporation of transit, bicycle/pedestrian and intercity rail planning.
+The next Long-Range Plan Update will be due in December 2023.
+Data that will be necessary in the next Long-Range Plan update will continue to be collected, analyzed, and reviewed as it is released by the US Census.